Host and deploy ASP.NET Core

 Set up a reverse proxy

-Either configuration—with or without a reverse proxy server—is a valid and supported hosting configuration for ASP.NET Core 2.0 or later apps.
+Either configuration—with or without a reverse proxy server—is a supported hosting configuration for ASP.NET Core 2.0 or later apps.
 For more information, see When to use Kestrel with a reverse proxy.

 Proxy server and load balancer scenarios